transitland/transitland-datastore/doc/route_stop_pattern.md

 Route, Stop, Feed, and Operator Onestop Ids.
 The RouteStopPattern Onestop Id has 5 components instead of 3, with each component separated by a dash just as the ids of the latter Transitland entities.
 The first 3 components are exactly the Route Onestop Id of the Route to which the RouteStopPattern belongs to.
 The fourth component is the first 6 hexadecimal characters of the MD5 hash produced from the stop pattern string (stop onestop id's separated by comma).
 The fifth component is the first 6 hexadecimal characters of the MD5 hash produced from geometry coordinates as a string (coordinates separated by comma).

 ### Distance calculation algorithm
 Each [`ScheduleStopPair`](schedule_api.md) will be associated to a RouteStopPattern.
-In addition, two attributes have been added to ScheduleStopPair: origin_distance_traveled and destination_distance_traveled.
+In addition, two attributes have been added to ScheduleStopPair: `origin_distance_traveled` and `destination_distance_traveled`.
 These are the distances, in meters rounded to the nearest decimeter, of the origin and destination stops along the line geometry from the start point.

 The algorithm to compute these distances runs as follows:
   1. Set integer values `a`, `b`, and `c` to 0.
 These will correspond to index values of segments in a list.